Brussels: Air

-The Brussels-Capital Region is served by two airports which are located outside of the administrative territory of the region.
-The most notable is Brussels Airport, located in the nearby Flemish municipality of Zaventem, 12 km east of the capital.
-The secondary airport is Brussels South Charleroi Airport, located in Gosselies, a part of the city of Charleroi (Wallonia), some 50 km south-west of Brussels.
+The Brussels-Capital Region is served by two airports, both located outside of the administrative territory of the region.
+The most notable is Brussels Airport, located in the nearby Flemish municipality of Zaventem, 12 km east of the capital, which can be accessed by highway (A201), train, taxi and bus.
+Brussels National Airport has its own railway station.
+This station is located in the underground (level -1) of the airport terminal building itself.
+The secondary airport is Brussels South Charleroi Airport, located in Gosselies, a part of the city of Charleroi (Wallonia), some 50 km south-west of Brussels, which can be accessed by highway (E19 then E420) or a private bus.
 There is also Melsbroek Air Base, located in Steenokkerzeel, a military airport which shares its infrastructure with Brussels Airport.
 The aforementioned airports are also the main airports of Belgium.

 Water

 Since the 16th century, Brussels has had its own harbour, the Port of Brussels.
 It has been enlarged throughout the centuries to become the second Belgian inland port.
-Historically situated near the /, it lies today to the north-west of the region, on the Brussels–Scheldt Maritime Canal (commonly called Willebroek Canal), which connects Brussels to Antwerp via the Scheldt.
+Historically situated near the Place Sainte-Catherine/Sint-Katelijneplein, it lies today to the north-west of the region, on the Brussels–Scheldt Maritime Canal (commonly called Willebroek Canal), which connects Brussels to Antwerp via the Scheldt.
 Ships and large barges up to 4,500 t can penetrate deep into the country, avoiding break-ups and load transfers between Antwerp and the centre of Brussels, hence reducing the cost for companies using the canal, and thus offering a competitive advantage.

 Moreover, the connection of the Willebroek Canal with the Brussels–Charleroi Canal, in the very heart of the capital, creates a north–south link, by means of waterways, between the Netherlands, Flanders and the industrial zone of Hainaut (Wallonia).
 There, navigation can access the network of French canals, thanks to the important inclined plane of Ronquières and the lifts of Strépy-Bracquegnies.

 The importance of river traffic in Brussels makes it possible to avoid the road equivalent of 740,000 trucks per year—almost 2,000 per day—which, in addition to easing traffic problems, represents an estimated carbon dioxide saving of 51,545 t per year.